NQ Business Management with Digital Technologies

 - Applicants who do not meet this criteria, but have relevant work experience or alternative qualifications may be considered

-- Applicants whose first language is not English should hold an appropriate ESOL qualification
+- Applicants whose first language is not English should hold an appropriate ESOL qualification, or may otherwise be required to attend an ESOL assessment

 Additional requirements:

-- Final selection subject to application screening and potentially attendance at a small group information session
+- Final selection subject to application screening and possibly a telephone interview.

 Further advice for full-time applicants: